Game Build Database

 | This page is a work in progress. |

 - The we in Do we have it? refers to Luminar, and sometimes other main admins of the wiki.
 A maybe? means that we don't know if we actually have it or not (this is only a temporary option, should be replaced with yes or no as soon as possible).

-- The Debug Mode column uses colors to indicate how accessible Debug Mode is in the different builds.
-Here is what the colors mean: does not have Debug Mode, has Debug Mode, but it can not be activated with any button sequences, has Debug Mode, and it can be activated with the "normal" button sequence, has Debug Mode, and it can be activated with the "alternate" button sequence, we do not know.
+- The Cheat Mode column uses colors to indicate how accessible Cheat Mode is in the different builds.
+Here is what the colors mean: does not have Cheat Mode, has Cheat Mode, but it can not be activated with any button sequences, has Cheat Mode, and it can be activated with the "normal" button sequence, has Cheat Mode, and it can be activated with the "alternate" button sequence, we do not know.

 - We may only have some builds digitally, not physically.
 This is okay.

 - Any dates are in YYYY.MM.DD hh:mm:ss format.

 - If there is anything to mention about the ELF date then add an asterisk right after it (*), and explain it in the notes.
 Also, keep in mind that the games can have files newer than the ELF.

 - The builds should be ordered by their age.
 Oldest build goes to the top, newest build goes to the bottom.